KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 # New features

+## String handling

+Added a `char` function to extract a single element of a string (since `nth` only works on sequences). `char' actually returns a substring of length 1 rather than a characters because `JKL` currently lacks a character class.
+This may get added in due course.

 ## Improved `map` implementation

 As per the `MAL` guide, the `map` function in `JKL` takes a function `f` and a single sequence `s`, and then applies `f` to the successive elements of `s`.
 However, looking at some exercises in Lisp textbooks, I realised that Common Lisp's `mapcar` and Clojure's `map` function can handle multiple sequences.
 I decided to have a go at extending `map` to have similar semantics.